Family Travel to the French Riviera

 Avignon, while relatively small, has the distinction of France’s 2nd oldest city.
 Evidence of permanent settlements date back to at least the 6th century BC.
 However, several artifacts dating to Neolithic times have been discovered just outside the city, pointing to a much longer history.
 Avignon was strategically located along trading routes used by the Greeks and Romans.
 Under Roman rule, Avignon became a fortified city and, for a time during the Middle Ages, Avignon even became an Arab stronghold.
 Eventually, Christianity came to Avignon.
 It even became the center of the Catholic Church during the 14th century when 7 different popes reigned from a palace in the city.
 It remained a papal possession until the French Revolution.

-The PACA region has endured its share of ups and downs, the Black Plague brought terrible times in the middle of the 14th century killing 15,000 people in Arles alone!
+The PACA Region has endured its share of ups and downs, the Black Plague brought terrible times in the middle of the 14th century killing 15,000 people in Arles alone!
 The population of the entire region was greatly reduced from 1348-1350.
 The French Revolution later brought instability to the entire country.
 While much of the region was loyal to the crown, several figures from Provence played roles in shaping the country’s future during this time by helping to bring Napoléon Bonaparte to power.

 The 19th century brought the construction of a railroad to connect Paris and Marseille in 1848 and then Toulon and Nice in 1864.
 The train brought more tourists to the region and Nice, Antibes, and Hyères became popular winter resorts for European royalty, including Queen Victoria of England.
 The larger cities began building more churches, opera houses, parks, and boulevards to accommodate the growing numbers.